mariolukas/OctoPrint-Hangprinter/README.md

 # OctoPrint-Hangprinter

-A simple plugin which will help to setup a Hangprinter. ( http://hangprinter.org )
+A simple plugin which will help to setup and calibrate a Hangprinter. ( http://hangprinter.org )

 ## Setup